VidithAgarwal/StockPortfolioManagement/res/DESIGN-README.txt

 3. Portfolio :

-Interface : interface which acts as the main model and represents a single portfolio object.
+Interface : interface which acts as the main model for portfolios and represents a single portfolio object.
-Description :  The interface has methods that help in creating a single portfolio object, adding shares to portfolio, seeing the composition of portfolio, and getting total value of a portfolio.
-The adding of shares in portfolio takes place in its implementation.
+Description :  The interface has methods that help in creating a single portfolio object, adding shares to portfolio, seeing the composition of portfolio, getting total value of a portfolio, obtaining the portfolio's name, and saving the portfolio.
+Additionally, it includes methods for buying and selling stocks, calculating cost basis, and checking if the portfolio is flexible.
 Responsibility : it contains the methods for managing a single portfolio.
+This portfolio can be either a flexible portfolio or an inflexible portfolio.

 Methods :
 1. portfolioComposition() : this method is used to get the portfolio composition of a portfolio